Action of 15 September 1782: Action

-Chased by the British division, Latouche attempted to escape into shallow waters without a pilot, but then discovered that Racoon had a pilot, offering him 500 Louis d'or to lead the frigates.
+Chased by the British division, Tréville attempted to escape into shallow waters without a pilot, but then discovered that Racoon had a pilot, offering him 500 Louis d'or to lead the frigates.
 However, when she entered the safe channel, Aigle found her interdicted by the British, and diverted into a secondary channel, which she found to be barred by a sandbank.
 The British dropped anchor, waiting for the high tide.
-Meanwhile, Gloire's boat finally returned with a pilot, who informed Latouche that his situation was hopeless.
-Latouche then started evacuating his guests and funds from the frigate all through the afternoon and night.
+Meanwhile, Gloire's boat finally returned with a pilot, who informed Tréville that his situation was hopeless.
+Tréville then started evacuating his guests and funds from the frigate all through the afternoon and night.
 Two British boats attempted to cut away Gloire's cutter, and Aigle's longboat had to intervene with musket fire.

 Around 1000 on the 14th, the British sent a cartel to offer an exchange of prisoners.
-Latouche agreed and released Racoon's captain, Lieutenant Nagle.
-Soon after, British boats started advancing, and Latouche attempted to retreat deeper into the channel to hopefully lighten his frigates enough so she could sail over the sandbank.
+Tréville agreed and released Racoon's captain, Lieutenant Nagle.
+Soon after, British boats started advancing, and Tréville attempted to retreat deeper into the channel to hopefully lighten his frigates enough so she could sail over the sandbank.
 Both Gloire and Aigle ran aground, but Gloire managed to cross, while Aigle settled.
 Racoon crossed the sandbank with no difficulty.

 Gloire succeeded in getting so far up the river that she could not be attacked with any prospect of success, while the British ships had to traverse the shallows without a pilot on board.
 Keats took upon himself responsibility for navigating the shallows of the Delaware and continued the chase for two whole days as they eased over banks.
 Aigle, which now had most of Racoon's crew grounded, allowing the Vestal and Bonetta, drawing less water to gain positions to attack the French frigate.
 The Vestal ran aground on the starboard quarter of the Aigle, the Bonetta anchoring within 200 yards of her larboard quarter, while the Sophie anchored under her stern.

-Latouche had some of Aigle's guns thrown overboard and had cut away her masts in an attempt to refloat her, but to no avail.
+Tréville had some of Aigle's guns thrown overboard and had cut away her masts in an attempt to refloat her, but to no avail.
 With the descending tide, Aigle settled on the side, rendering her remaining artillery useless.
-Latouche then started evacuating the frigate and had holes bored in her hull, after which he remained with her and struck her colours on 15 September.
+Tréville then started evacuating the frigate and had holes bored in her hull, after which he remained with her and struck her colours on 15 September.
 Despite the attempts to scuttle Aigle, the British were able to refloat her and took her into service under her own name.
 Gloire and Racoon escaped.